 In 1985 she moved to the west coast of Scotland where, as ‘Lorne Leader’, she was used for sailing holidays and charter for ten years.
 In 1996 she was brought home to South Devon, and operated from Dartmouth until 1999, when she became part of the Trinity fleet, based in Brixham.

 Since that time, Leader has undergone a programme of restoration culminating in a £250,000 project to replace her decks, bulwarks and stanchions.
-The ‘Leader Project’, which was completed in May 2012, was part funded by a Heritage Lottery Fund grant of £170,000 and you can see the moment the cheque was handed over the Trinity by the Eastender’s actor Larry Lamb by visiting the ‘Leader Project‘ page.
+The ‘Leader Project’, which was completed in May 2012, was part funded by a Heritage Lottery Fund grant of £170,000 and the cheque was handed over the Trinity by the Eastender’s actor Larry Lamb.
+More info can be found at the ‘Leader Project‘ page.

 The restoration project formed the centrepiece of Episode 5 in the Channel 4 series ‘How Britain Worked’ with presenter Guy Martin, the famous motorcycle racer and avid mechanic.
-The programme was aired on Sunday 18th November although you can still watch it online at Channel 4D here.
+The programme was aired on Sunday 18th November although you can still watch it online at Channel 4D by clicking HERE.

 Down below, Leader has been fitted out for her modern role.
 She has accommodation for twelve guests and five crew, a large saloon area, modern galley, two heads (toilets), two hot showers, and a generator that supplies a ring main with 240v electricity.
 She has a well equipped navigation station with modern navigation equipment including radar, GPS and DSC VHF Radio.